umbralcalc/umbralcalc.github.io/_posts/the_building_blocks_of_simulations.md

 title: "The building blocks of simulations"
 tag: "Simulating Real-World Systems as a Programmer"
 order: 2
-series-blurb: "A collection of posts on the foundations and patterns for building simulations of the real world and what you can use them for.
+series-blurb: "A collection of posts on the foundations and patterns for building simulations of the real world.
 Written especially for programmers and non-technical readers wanting to learn the fundamentals.
 All written material and non-interactive diagrams were human-generated, where some interactive elements were programmed using generative AI tools."
 images:
 - "https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/the_building_blocks_of_simulations/cumulative-timesteps-history.svg"
 - "https://pub-afdb1348ec964ca5b530aa758c0bdc56.r2.dev/assets/the_building_blocks_of_simulations/state-partitions.svg"